Best Kindness Bulletin Boards Ideas for Elementary and Middle Schools

 Studies show that affirmations can counteract negative thoughts and habits.
 That's why kindness bulletin boards can be so powerful.
 Their positive messages remind students of the good behavior that is expected at school.

 Most of the displays below can be adapted for preschool, kindergarten, elementary, middle, or even high school and help to reinforce lessons about friendship and respect.
-They're fabulous SEL activity for counselors and social workers wanting to nurture social skills for a positive, safe, and inclusive school.
+Counselors and social workers love this type of kindness activities for kids because they're a powerful way to nurture social skills and reinforce positive character traits.

 There are plenty of bulletin board ideas for middle school and even high school, so grab a cuppa and delight in this feast of positivity with some of the best kindness bulletin boards we've seen on the internet that send a clear message of love and inclusion.

-If you have found fun social-emotional bulletin board ideas for middle school on the web or you have created your own kindness bulletin board at your school, we'd love to see them!!
+If you have made a social-emotional bulletin board that turned out great, have created another type of kindness display or seen one on the internet that's not included here, we'd love to see!!
 Please email a link for unique bulletin board ideas you like or photos of your own with a short blurb about it along with the name, state, and country of your school.